xiaoyang-sde/knowledge-base/docs/computer-science/programming-language/haskell.md

 ### Enumeration

-The enumeration type is an algebraic data type that represents a set of distinct values, which represents as a choice bewteen alternatives.
+The enumeration type is an algebraic data type that represents a set of distinct values, which represents as a choice between alternatives.
 The enumeration type supports pattern matching.

 ```hs
 data Thing